ALBIS And Röhm Conclude Partnership

-(MENAFN- Mid-East) Leading distributor of thermoplastics ALBIS has concluded a distribution agreement with Röhm GmbH, a major global supplier of methacrylate chemistry.
+(MENAFN- Mid-East) Hamburg, February 1, 2024.
+Leading distributor of thermoplastics ALBIS has concluded a distribution agreement with Röhm GmbH, a major global supplier of methacrylate chemistry.
 The partnership starts on February 1, 2024, and includes the marketing of the PLEXIGLAS® and PLEXIMID® molding compounds in Turkey and North Africa.

 With its polymethyl methacrylate (PMMA) brand PLEXIGLAS®, Röhm has developed a material that has been shaping the markets for over 90 years.
 PLEXIGLAS® standard and specialty molding compounds are extremely robust, lightweight, and UV and weather resistant.
 The newly developed PLEXIGLAS® proTerra molding compounds are manufactured from sustainable raw material and thus help to save CO2.
 PLEXIMID® (PMMI) combines very high heat resistance with high transparency and is used in demanding applications in the electrical and electronics industry, among others.